 xCT has been suggested as a mediator of treatment resistance in cancer patients.
 In tumor cells, xCT plays a crucial role in regulating intracellular levels of glutathione which has been broadly implicated in resistance to chemotherapy2.

 Species reactivity key:

 Anti-xCT/SLC7A11 (extracellular) Antibody (#ANT-111) is a highly selective antibody directed against an epitope of the mouse cystine/glutamate transporter.
-The antibody can be used in western blot analysis.
+The antibody can be used in western blot, immunohistochemistry, and live cell flow cytometry.
 The antibody recognizes an extracellular epitope and can potentially be used for detecting the protein in living cells.
 It has been designed to recognize xCT from human, mouse, and rat samples.